microeinhundert/radonis/packages/radonis-server/instructions.md

 }
 ```

-For additional type safety, add the dynamically generated radonis types to the `files` array of your `tsconfig.json` and exclude the `tmp` directory:
+For additional type safety, add the dynamically generated Radonis types to the `files` array of your `tsconfig.json` and exclude the `tmp` directory:

 ```json
 {